Last Updated on September 22, 2023 by Chase Manhattan

 WD-40, or water displacement 40, is the holy grail of rust removers, degreasers, and lubricants.
 Every mechanic and DIY car repair enthusiast use WD-40 in their work area because it’s a multi use product that comes in handy in a variety of situations.
-It can displace water, prevent rust, and it is non toxic, and relatively environmentally friendly.
+It can displace water, clean sensors and solenoids, prevent rust, and it is non toxic, and relatively environmentally friendly.

 In my experience, there are many wd40 substitutes that can be used in a pinch.